prof3ssorSt3v3/mad9011/docs/modules/week15/README.md

 ## Work Labs

-Class time during week 14 is reserved for working on your final [Cordova App](../assignments/proj2.md) and doing the demo of your working app on either your own Android device or one of the classroom Android devices.
+Class time during week 15 is reserved for working on your final project [Mobile UI Visual Prototype](../assignments/proj.md) and showing your work progress to the instructor.